-With an extension on shelter-in-place orders, comes more time at home, pushing your plumbings’ much-needed break back once again.
+With an extension on shelter-in-place orders, comes more time at home, pushing your plumbing's much-needed break back once again.
 Working around the clock, your plumbing can become stressed and teeter towards breakdown.
 It is not used to 24/7 use, and it is definitely unaccustomed to the alternative toilet paper products people are attempting to flush down their drains.
-So, if you encounter a clogged toilet, or you have been battling consecutive clogging throughout the pandemic, here’s what you need to do:
+So, if you encounter a clogged toilet, or you have been battling consecutive toilet problems throughout the pandemic, here’s some information you need to know.

 When it comes to toilet paper, less is more.
 Overloading your toilet with toilet paper can lead to a surface level clog.
 Yes, toilet paper is manufactured to break down in your plumbing; however, there is a limit to how much it can handle at once.
 If you have flushed too much toilet paper down your toilet, you will see toilet paper sticking out of your drain, even after a few flushes.
 In this situation, you will need to grab that nifty tool that stands beside your toilet—the plunger.